-According to statistics, between 10 and 25 per cent of the population have a problem with anxiety.
-That’s up to 15 million people, and for many thousands of these people panic attacks will be a very real part of every day life.
+According to recent statistics, more than 10 per cent of the population have a problem with anxiety.
+That’s up to 8 million people, and for many thousands of these people panic attacks will be a very real part of every day life.
 If you do have panics attacks, then at least be assured that you are certainly not alone.

 As a London hypnotherapist, I think I’m pretty well qualified to understand the rigours of the daily grind, and how city life can really take its toll.
 And I think that London, like all bustling cities, can be a difficult place to live for people who are prone to panic attacks.